Developer-Plexscape/ol-zoom-level/README.md

 ## Usage

-To use ol-zoom-level, first you need to load OpenLayers javascript library along with its corresponsing CSS.
+To use ol-zoom-level, first you need to load OpenLayers JavaScript library along with its corresponsing CSS.

 ```sh
 <script src="https://openlayers.org/en/v4.6.5/build/ol.js"></script>